ZetaRift/TBot/README.md

 TBot
 ====

-A IRC bot coded in python
+An IRC bot coded in python